We NEED your help!

 • Please keep your message cordial and polite.

-• Stick to the facts and focus on the negative impacts this project would have on our community.
+• Stick to the facts and focus on the negative impacts this project would have on our community (scroll to the bottom to see some of the talking points to be included).

 • Please send letters to the following 4 people at the following addresses: